 We have used these techniques in multiple schemes with approval by regulators and building warrantors for the assessments undertaken and mitigation measures adopted.
 This has enabled soils containing low quantities of asbestos to be reused within a development, avoiding the costs of remediation or removal from the site.

-Buttress piles in temporary works – CGL developed a solution that enabled cost effective and programme reducing construction of a double basement at Prince of Wales Drive, Battersea.
-CGL designed buttress piles to support a retaining wall for a double level basement excavation next to sensitive infrastructure including a gas pressure reduction system which is situated above a future London Underground line.
+Buttress piles in temporary works – CGL developed a solution that enabled cost-effective and programme-reducing construction of a double basement at Prince of Wales Drive, Battersea.
+CGL designed buttress piles to support a retaining wall for a double-level basement excavation next to sensitive infrastructure, including a gas pressure reduction system which is situated above a future London Underground line.
 The piles extend 10.5m above the formation level freeing the working area within the basement from the obstructions of a conventional propping solution.
-Our solution generated significant interest within the construction community on social media, was presented at the 2017 Basements and Underground Structures Conference and shortlisted for a Ground Engineering award in 2018.
+Our solution generated significant interest within the construction community on social media, was presented at the 2017 Basements and Underground Structures Conference and was shortlisted for a Ground Engineering award in 2018.

 Thanks to our client GCL (Ground Construction Limited) for providing the photo.

-Management of risks of ground gas – CGL reviewed early investigations at Newcross Quarry in Devon which had identified significant risks from ground gas.
+Management of ground gas risks – CGL reviewed early investigations at Newcross Quarry in Devon, which had identified significant risks from ground gas.
 We installed monitoring wells within targeted response zones in the quarry backfill.
 The source of the ground gas was identified to be the lignite which had been concentrated from within the natural soils as part of the ball clay processing.
 We then designed and verified appropriate gas protection measures that enabled the site to be used for residential development.

-Using the information we gained with historical construction records, we demonstrated the viability of piled raft designs for the new building.
-Our modelling using PLAXIS 3D software showed no new piles would be required and critically our conclusions were accepted by NHBC.
-Overall, our analysis has considerably reduced foundation and basement costs, shortened the construction programme and minimised use of new materials for the project.
+Using the information gained from historical construction records, we demonstrated the viability of piled raft designs for the new building.
+Our modelling using PLAXIS 3D software showed no new piles would be required, and critically, our conclusions were accepted by NHBC.
+Overall, our analysis has considerably reduced foundation and basement costs, shortened the construction programme and minimised the use of new materials for the project.